splunk/public-o11y-docs/sp-oncall/alerts/notification-alert-aggregation.rst

 Please Note: Alerts aggregating under a *Warning* **message_type** will aggregate normally unless the **message_type** value of the alert changes status from *Warning* to *Critical*.
-If this value changes (escalates) in status from its source then any Ack’d incident will “Pop of of Ack” and return to a triggered state to start paging an on-call user.
+If this value changes (escalates) in status from its source then any Ack'd incident will “Pop of of Ack” and return to a triggered state to start paging an on-call user.